-According to information provided by the Bureau of Labor and Statistics, more business students and professionals sought a master’s degree in the 2012-2013 school years than any other field.
+According to information provided by the Bureau of Labor and Statistics site, more business students and professionals sought to attend school and earn a master’s degree in the 2012-2013 school years than any other field.
 Additionally, those working in business, finance, and sales earned more money after earning a business degree.
-In fact, some occupations earned wages that were almost 90 percent higher than those who only had a bachelor’s degree.
+In fact, some occupations earned wages that were almost 90% higher than those who only had a bachelor’s degree.

-While exact salaries will depend on a number of factors, including job title and location, the median wage for business and financial occupations in 2017 was $67,710.
+While exact salaries will depend on a number of factors, including job title and location, the average wage for business and financial occupations in 2017 was $67,710.
 That said, some positions pay a lot more.
-Top executives, for example, made a median salary of $104,700 in 2017 and human resource manages made a median salary of $110,120.
-Financial managers made even more, with a median salary of $125,080.
+Top executives, for example, made a average salary of $104,700 in 2017 and human resource manages made a average salary of $110,120.
+Financial managers made even more, with a average salary of $125,080.

-Wages vary wildly based on job type, but those who earn an MBA will have the opportunity to earn more than those without an advanced degree.
+Wages vary wildly based on job type, but those who earn an MBA will receive job offers that will allow them to earn more than those without an advanced degree.

 MBA programs differ from institution to institution, but generally consist of 30 to 60 credit hours of coursework.
-Most programs can be completed by full time students within two years.
+Most programs can be completed by full-time students within two years for those who start in a regular Fall semester and attend continuously.
 There are, however, some expedited options available that may take less time, as well as programs intended for full-time employees who plan to work and earn their degree simultaneously.

 Specific course titles will vary, but some of the most common topics include: